ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 >
 > An **interface** is like a contract that defines what methods a class must have (for example, a `Move(Vector3 direction)` method) without specifying how they work.
 Both `MoveTransform` and `MoveRigidbody` could implement `IMovable`, and then our `PlayerController` could simply check for a component of type `IMovable`.
 >
-> While more fexliable, this approach is beyond the scope of this lesson.
+> While more flexible, this approach is beyond the scope of this lesson.

-For this lesson we'll be ussing a reference to the `MoveRigidbody` component.
+For this lesson, we'll be using a reference to the `MoveRigidbody` component.

 #### 3. Get a Reference for the `MoveRigidbody` component